Department: University Advancement and the School of Music and Dance

 The Associate Director of Development works as part of Development to promote university fundraising priorities and image to alumni, parents, and friends of the university.
-The associate director will be assigned to a specific unit (Pipeline Programs, University Initiatives, or Scholarships and Student Success) and is responsible for identification, cultivation, solicitation, and stewardship of donors and new prospects.
-This position will concentrate on gifts in the mid-level gift range ($25,000 - $99,999).
-Occasional work in the major gift ($100k+) range is possible depending upon donor interest, but is not a focus of the position.
+The Associate Director will be assigned to a specific unit and is responsible for identification, cultivation, solicitation, and stewardship of donors and new prospects.
+This position will concentrate on mid-level gifts ($25k-$99k).
+Occasional work in the major gift ($100k+) range is possible depending upon donor interest but is not a focus of the position.

-• Bachelor's degree or an equivalent combination of skills and experience.
+• Bachelor's degree, or equivalent combination of skills and experience.

 • Two years of professional or volunteer experience in development or fundraising OR three years’ experience in a closely related field such as corporate sales.